0dpe/path_tracer/README.md

 A cross-platform **demo** GPU ray tracer built with Rust and WebGPU, demonstrating modern GPU programming techniques.
 Runs natively on Windows, macOS, and Linux, as well as in web browsers from the same codebase.

-## Why WebGPU?

-GPU programming offers massive parallelism for graphics and compute workloads, but has historically been fragmented across incompatible APIs:

-* **OpenGL**: Relatively old, high-level and opaque
-* **DirectX**: Windows-only
-* **Metal**: Apple platforms only
-* **Vulkan**: Verbose, complex to learn
-* **CUDA & OpenCL**: Compute-focused, vendor-specific or limited adoption

-Unlike CPU code that runs anywhere with minimal changes, GPU developers traditionally had to choose between portability and access to modern features.

-WebGPU solves this.
-It's a modern, cross-platform GPU API that provides a single interface across all major platforms and browsers.
-WebGPU maps efficiently to DirectX 12, Metal, and Vulkan under the hood without sacrificing performance.
-The W3C WebGPU spec reached a Candidate Recommendation Draft in 2025.

-This project demonstrates WebGPU capabilities using **wgpu** (the Rust implementation) and serves as a practical learning resource for modern GPU programming.

 ## What It Does

 This is a real-time GPU ray tracer that: